AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/understanding-recordings-and-transcripts.md

 Live Hub organizes recordings by topic rather than by fixed, time-based chapters.
 After a session ends, the Recording Agent analyzes the transcript and identifies topics based on meaning, even when discussions on the same subject occur at different points during the session.

+Topics are generated only when the **Topics Generator for Recording agent** is enabled for your account.View [Enable Live Hub](../administrators/feature-summary/enable-live-hub.md) for more information.

 For example, if a topic is introduced at the beginning of a session, revisited during a discussion, and mentioned again during a Q&A, Live Hub recognizes these references as part of the same subject and groups them under a single topic.
 For each detected topic, Live Hub generates:

 * A title